 The school quickly dismisses the idea that it is a 'no-frills' or 'affordable school', instead describing itself as a "thoughtfully priced international school with a modern campus".

-Head teacher Michelle Dickinson explains,
+Head of school Michelle Dickinson explains,

 "If you compare the OWIS fee structure against other leading international schools globally, OWIS is actually at the top end of the traditional range.
 It’s only when the OWIS fee structure is compared against another international school’s charges in Singapore, that our fee structure appears low."